camhud/MPL-Graphics-Project/README.md

 A graph is made based on the type of song, which is the polymorphism aspect.
 Certain types of songs have different stats.
 A pop song calculates different stats than rap song.
 This took a hot minute so please appreciate.
+*Note: not all albums and artists will work because of the way Spotifies API chooses to respresent album titles as string in contrast with the way Genius represents these titles.
+Below is a list of working examples:

+Rap:
+- care for me, saba
+- damn, kendrick lamar
+- circles, mac miller

+Pop:
+- my world, justin bieber
+- believe, justin bieber
+- the fame, lady gaga